Kevin Clifton: Business career

 Clifton currently owns a property investment business with a friend, describing it in an interview as a 'second career'.

 Philanthropy

 As well as taking part in various charity campaigns and visits in his role as a Strictly professional, Clifton is also a patron of the Wheelchair DanceSport Association and the 2014 Dance Proms.
+In September 2023, Clifton donated £1,050 to help pay staff wages at financially troubled Scunthorpe United.